OPT Nursing Officer Jobs

 Clarify your OPT authorization status with HR before accepting offers

-Many hospital HR departments conflate OPT with H-1B sponsorship.
+Many hospital HR departments conflate OPT with H-1B visa sponsorship.
 Bring your EAD card and a brief explanation that OPT is a 12-month federal work authorization requiring no employer petition.
 Removing that confusion early prevents offers from being rescinded unnecessarily.

 Target health systems with established international hiring programs